Mastercard: QkR

-QkR is a mobile payment app developed by Mastercard, for the purpose of ordering products and services through a smartphone with payments charged to the associated credit card.
-It is being deployed for use in large-scale events, such as sport events, concerts, or movie theaters.
+QkR is a mobile payment app developed by Mastercard operating in the US and Australia for the purpose of ordering products and services through a smartphone with payments charged to the associated credit card.
+It is being deployed for use in large-scale events, such as sport events, concerts, movie theaters or schools.
 Unlike other Mastercard mobile payment apps such as Pay Pass, QkR does not use NFC from the phone, but rather an Internet connection.

 Users can open the app, scan a QR code located on the back of the seat in front of them, and place orders for refreshments of their choice.
-The order is dispatched to a nearby concession stand, from where a runner delivers the items to the patrons' seats.
-It is already deployed in Australian movie theaters and is being tested in Yankee Stadium.
+The order is dispatched to a nearby concession stand.

 QkR is being marketed to vendors as a replacement for other mobile payment apps and a mobile ordering app, either distributed by the vendor (such as Starbucks's app, McDonald's' app, or Chipotle's mobile ordering app) or by a third party, such as Square, headed by Twitter cofounder Jack Dorsey.

 Mastercard Contactless

-Mastercard Contactless (formerly branded PayPass) is an EMV-compatible, contactless payment feature similar to American Express' ExpressPay, and Visa Contactless.
+Mastercard Contactless (formerly PayPass) is an EMV-compatible, contactless payment feature similar to American Express' ExpressPay, and Visa payWave.
 All three use the same symbol as shown on the right.
 It is based on the ISO/IEC 14443 standard that provides cardholders with a simpler way to pay by tapping a payment card or other payment device, such as a phone or key fob, on a point-of-sale terminal reader rather than swiping or inserting a card.
-Contactless can currently be used on transactions up to and including 100 GBP, 50 EUR, 80 CHF, 50 USD, 100 CAD, 200 SEK, 500 NOK, 100 PLN, 350 DKK, 80 NZD, 100 AUD, 1000 RUB, 500 UAH, 500 TRY or 2000 INR.
+Contactless can currently be used on transactions up to and including 100 GBP, 50 EUR, 60 BAM, 80 CHF, 50 USD, 100 CAD, 200 SEK, 500 NOK, 100 PLN, 350 DKK, 80 NZD, 100 AUD, 1000 RUB, 500 UAH, 500 TRY depending on the card's currency rather than the transaction currency or 5000 INR.

 In 2003, Mastercard concluded a nine-month PayPass market trial in Orlando, Florida, with JPMorgan Chase, Citibank, and MBNA.
 More than 16,000 cardholders and more than 60 retailer locations participated in the market trial.
 In addition, Mastercard worked with Nokia and the Nokia 6131, AT&T Wireless, and JPMorgan Chase to incorporate Mastercard PayPass into mobile phones using near-field communication technology, in Dallas, Texas.
-In 2011, Google and Mastercard launched Google Wallet, an Android application which allows a mobile device to send credit/debit card information directly to a Paypass-enabled payment terminal, bypassing the need for a physical card, up until the creation of Android Pay.
+In 2011, Google and Mastercard launched Google Wallet, an Android application which allows a mobile device to send credit/debit card information directly to a PayPass-enabled payment terminal, bypassing the need for a physical card, up until the creation of Google Pay.
+In 2014, the Apple released Apple Pay for iOS devices.

-During late 2015, Citicards in the US stopped issuing Paypass-enabled plastic, but the keyfob was still available upon request.
-Effective July 16, 2016, Citicards stopped supporting Paypass completely.
-While existing plastic and keyfobs continued to work until their expiration date, no new Paypass-enabled hardware was issued to US customers after that date.
+During late 2015, Citicards in the US stopped issuing PayPass-enabled plastic, but the keyfob was still available upon request.
+Effective July 16, 2016, Citicards stopped supporting PayPass completely.
+While existing plastic and keyfobs continued to work until their expiration date, no new PayPass-enabled hardware was issued to US customers after that date.